BYU Strategy - Marriott School of Business

 2. Open the linked response spreadsheet (Responses tab > click the spreadsheet icon)

-3. Share the spreadsheet with your pod leader and Professor Murff (View access)
+3. Share the spreadsheet with your TA and Professor Murff (View access)

 4. Share your form link with your interviewers—they’ll submit feedback after each practice interview